pescoll/BATLI/README.md

 ## Additional Information

+- **Typical install time on a "normal" desktop computer**: 10-15 minutes.
 - **Customization**: BATLI can be customized to work with datasets from various image analysis tools.
 Modify the code as necessary to interpret your specific CSV file format.
 - **Support**: For questions or support, please open an issue on the [GitHub repository](https://github.com/pescoll/BATLI).
 - **Contributors**: BATLI software has been developed by Mariatou Dramé, Dmitry Ershov, Jean-Yves Tinevez and Pedro Escoll (Institut Pasteur, Paris)